Community Work and Building Networks

 Develop an online portal to share resources, information, services and more for migrants, refugees and asylum seekers and organisations working with these communities"

-The next forum takes place on Tuesday 26th March 2019 at VAL.
+The next forum will take place on Tuesday 21st May 2019

 For more information, and to attend the next Forum’s meeting please email us at email@example.com.